Animal Emergency & Specialty Center - Parker (AESC)

 Specialty

-To see any of our other board-certified specialists, please call (720)-842-5050 and a team member will schedule an appointment for you.
+To see one of our board-certified specialists, please call (720)-842-5050 and a team member will schedule an appointment for you.
 When you arrive at your appointment with your pet, please bring any related medical history as well as bottles of their current medications.

 First, the specialist will evaluate your pet.
 Then with your permission, diagnostic procedures may be performed if needed.
 Our specialist will discuss the diagnosis, treatment options, and prognosis with you, and you’ll have the chance to ask him or her any questions.
 If you think of a question after you leave our hospital, don’t worry—you can call and ask at any time.
 All information including diagnostic results, diagnosis and treatment decisions will be shared with your family veterinarian.
 You, your veterinarian, and our staff will work together to devise a treatment plan that’s best for you and your pet.